fbpx

 5 Ways to Get Student Attention in the Classroom

-A new school year usually means a new teacher, new expectations, and new routines, so our students sometimes don't respond the way we'd hope when we try to get their attention in the early days and weeks.
-Here are my 5 favorite ways to get my students' attention in the classroom.
+A new school year usually means a new teacher, new expectations, and new routines, so our students sometimes don’t respond as we’d hoped when we try to get their attention in the early days and weeks.
+Here are my five favorite ways to get my students’ attention in the classroom.

 Music, Songs & Sound Effects

-I love using music in my classroom for a wide variety of purposes, and it can be very effective as a way of getting your students' attention.
-Short sound clips saved to your computer or another device can be accessed quickly and easily.
+I love using music in my classroom for various purposes, and it can be very effective as a way of getting your students’ attention.
+Short sound clips saved to your computer or another device can be easily accessed.
 Try:

 • the Mission Impossible theme,